oqtane/oqtane.docs/src/pages/manuals/system/module-management.md

 ### Translations Tab

-The **Translations** tab allows you to manage localization for the module, ensuring it’s accessible in multiple languages if necessary.
+The **Translations** tab allows you to manage localization for the module, ensuring it's accessible in multiple languages if necessary.

 ![Module Management Edit Translations](./assets/module-management-edit-translations.png)